 Choosing and changing your Southwest Companion

-Once a member has earned 110,000 Rapid Rewards points, he or she can designate a companion to fly with the pass holder for free.
+Once a member has earned 125,000 Rapid Rewards points, he or she can designate a companion to fly with the pass holder for free.
 Note that this companion can be changed 3 times per calendar year.
-While initial companion selection is done online, any subsequent changes to your companion require a phone call to Southwest Rapid Rewards at 1-800-435-9792.
-The phone process is simple: in my experience, it has taken less than 5 minutes to change my companion.
-The terms on Southwest.com state that you should “allow 21 business days for processing”.
-In my experience, it didn’t take any time at all — I was able to add my new companion to my reservations the same day I made the call to change.
+While initial companion selection is done online through the “My Account” section at Southwest.com, any subsequent changes to your companion require a phone call to Southwest Rapid Rewards at 1-800-435-9792.
+The phone process is simple: in my experience, it has taken less than 5 minutes to change companions.
+The terms on Southwest.com state that you should “allow 21 business days for processing” after calling to change your companion in order to be able to add your new companion to bookings.
+In my experience, it didn’t take any time at all — I was able to add my new companion to my reservations the same day I made the call to change companions.
 Note that you will need to cancel any existing companion reservations before changing your companion.

 Can I add a companion to my reservation if….?

 The companion pass holder can add his/her companion to nearly any reservation in the pass holder’s name.